flintlib/flint/doc/source/arb.rst

     Returns the total number of bytes heap-allocated internally by this object.
     The count excludes the size of the structure itself.
 Add ``sizeof(arb_struct)`` to get the size of the object as a whole.

-.. function:: slong _arb_vec_allocated_bytes(arb_srcptr vec, slong len)

-    Returns the total number of bytes allocated for this vector, i.e. the space taken up by the vector itself plus the sum of the internal heap allocation sizes for all its member elements.

-.. function:: double _arb_vec_estimate_allocated_bytes(slong len, slong prec)

-    Estimates the number of bytes that need to be allocated for a vector of *len* elements with *prec* bits of precision, including the space for internal limb data.
-    This function returns a *double* to avoid overflow issues when both *len* and *prec* are large.

-    This is only an approximation of the physical memory that will be used by an actual vector.
-In practice, the space varies with the content of the numbers; for example, zeros and small integers require no internal heap allocation even if the precision is huge.
-    The estimate assumes that exponents will not be bignums.
-    The actual amount may also be higher or lower due to overhead in the memory allocator or overcommitment by the operating system.

 Assignment and rounding
 -------------------------------------------------------------------------------